zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/index.md

 # Bulk Extensions with EF Core from Entity Framework Extensions

-Entity Framework Core (EF Core) is well-known as a great ORM (Object-Relational Mapping) tool.
+Entity Framework Core (EF Core) is well-known as a great ORM (Object-Relational Mapping) library.
 It makes saving entities to your database super easy—without writing any SQL statements.

 But when you need to handle thousands of entities, EF Core’s performance can quickly become a bottleneck.
 That’s where the [bulk extension methods](https://entityframework-extensions.net/bulk-extensions) from the [Entity Framework Extensions](https://entityframework-extensions.net/) library come in.
 This powerful library dramatically boosts EF Core’s performance and gives you all the flexibility you need to save entities the way you want.